The Birthplace of Portugal

 Exploring Guimaraes

 With our handy dandy map of the city, we explored the highlights of Guimaraes.
-I think it’s fair to say that one could easily spend a few days exploring this lovely historic city, but we made the best of our one day and we definitely caught the highlights.
+I think it’s fair to say that one could easily spend a few days exploring this lovely historic city.
+We made the best of our one day and we definitely caught the highlights.

 Castelo de Guimaraes

 Castelo de Guimaraes was built in the 10th century by the order of Countess Mumadona.
-It was built as a fortification to protect the Mosteiro de Santa Maria.
-Today, it is a shell of a once commanding fortress.
+It was built as a fortification to protect the Mosteiro de Santa Maria, although today it is a shell of a once commanding fortress.
 Visitors can pay a minimal admission fee and walk around the edges and up/down several flights of stairs.
 It’s fairly easy to see the outline traces of what once was.
 The views from the top alone are well-worth the price of admission.

 Guimaraes